Table of Contents

 - The internal audit and regulatory findings

-Standard-setting bodies such as the Wolfsberg Group also have guidance available on their website that might support in the creation of an effective and holistic money laundering risk assessment.
+Standard-setting bodies such as the Wolfsberg Group also have guidance available on their website that might support the creation of an effective and holistic money laundering risk assessment.

 Let’s make a few money laundering risk examples in the financial services industry, which refers to banks and financial institutions in particular.

 In retail banking, the main areas of the money laundering risk may lie within the provision of services to cash-intensive businesses, the volume of transactions and high-value transactions, and the diversity of services.